Introduction to Competencies and Academic Standards Exchange™ (CASE™)

 What education scenarios are supported by the specification?

-Currently learning standards and competencies are being interpreted as they are translated from static PDF documents into machine-readable formats.
+In a K12 context, currently learning standards and competencies are being interpreted as they are translated from static PDF documents into machine-readable formats.
 The authorizing body for a set of standards is often not involved nor are the identifiers for a given academic standard or competency the same across different platforms.
 Thus data transmitted from one system to the other can’t be easily aggregated or aligned.
-With CASE, education competencies are in the same format using a universal identifier, making aggregation of data more reliable and efficient.
-This specification also support the exchange of competency-based data and course relationships between systems.
+With CASE, education competencies are in the same format using a universal identifier defined by the statement's publisher, making aggregation of data more reliable and efficient.
+This specification also support the exchange of competency-based data and course relationships between systems - including support for one-to-many and many-to-many relationships.

 Digital content providers wishing to align content to multiple standard sets must make their own decisions about the relationships among the standard sets in order to do this.
 With CASE, the learning standards authorizing body has the capability to make available indicators as to how their learning standards align to other standard sets.

-In addition, rubrics and outcomes data can be transmitted between platforms and tools.
-A certificate or diploma granting body establishing performance criteria for an end of program review can now make that information available in a machine-readable format to be consumed by the learning platform and other digital tools.
+In addition, rubrics and outcomes data can equally be transmitted between platforms and tools.
+A certificate or diploma granting body establishing performance criteria for an end of program review can now make that information available in CASE format to be consumed by the learning platform and other digital tools.

 Suppliers, academic standards and competencies authorizing bodies, such as state departments of education, and institutions benefit from a common way to reference learning standards and competencies.